 Todd phoned Brian and he said if we helped him he’d bring his Xbox and TV.
 I phoned Scott and he said he’d bring his Wii and his TV, and that his dad and Josh would help us set up the TVs and the video games.

 Aunt Nora said we should order the extra-extra-large eighteen inch pizzas and figure a quarter of a pizza per person and get two extras.
-With twenty two of us plus my mom and Aunt Nora that meant six pizzas plus the two extra, eight pizzas in all.
+With twenty two of us plus my mom and Aunt Nora that meant six pizzas plus the two extra.
+That was eight pizzas in all.
 We’d have salad and sodas and a birthday cake and ice cream.
 We’d probably have pizza left over.
 That would be a good thing.
 I love left over pizza!
 And, we’d need sodas — lots of sodas!

 Todd and I spent the rest of Sunday putting together the playlist of music that would play non-stop in the living room.
 We decided to wait until the evening before the party to set up the ping-pong table in the garage.
 That would depend on the weather.